dotnet/docs-maui/docs/whats-new/dotnet-9.md

 ```

 > [!WARNING]
-> A CS0272 compiler error will occur if the set accessor for the property or indexer is inaccessible.
+> A CS0272 compiler error will occur if the set accessor for a property or indexer is inaccessible.
 If this occurs, increase the accessibility of the accessor.

 In addition, .NET MAUI 9 adds a <xref:Microsoft.Maui.Controls.BindingBase.Create%2A?displayProperty=nameWithType> method that sets the binding directly on the object with a `Func`, and returns the binding object instance: